mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 For easy access I've decided that all chunks are accessed through one function named getChunk().
 This function is responsible for determining the "state" the chunk is in and to load it appropriately.
 Since the chunk is a (shared) resource I've protected it with a simple Mutex.

-The chunks are tracked in the Dictionary chunkTable.
+The chunks are tracked in the Dictionary chunkTable to unload a chunk we construct the FA_Chunk_Base from the loaded chunk and update this state in the chunkTable.

 {% highlight csharp %}